Joseph1818/LeagueRankingCalulator/README.md

 3. **Compile the Code**

-   Use your IDE to compile the Java code, or use the following command from the terminal:
+   In your terminal (or command prompt), navigate to the folder where your LeagueRanking.java file is located and run the following command to compile it:

     ```bash
-    javac src/LeagueRanking.java
+    javac LeagueRanking.java
     ```

 4. **Run the Application**

-   To run the application, use the following command:
+   After compiling, you need to run the program.
+To run it, use the following command:

     ```bash
-    java -cp src LeagueRanking
+    java LeagueRanking
     ```

 5. **Provide Input**